davidglavas/indigo/_posts/2018-05-20-lets-build-an-audio-classifier.md

     return _input_fn
 ```

 Next we will define the function that will train the model while periodically printing loss metrics to guide our hyperparameter search during experiments.
 We will divide the number of training steps into 10 periods.
-For each period, we train the $DNNClassifier$ for $steps/10$ steps.
+For each period, we train the `DNNClassifier` for $steps/10$ steps.
 Then we print loss metrics and continue with the next period.
-We repeat this 10 times, each time we continue training the $DNNClassifier$ where the previous period left off.
-The last period gives us the final $DNNClassifier$ which represents our final model.
+We repeat this 10 times, each time we continue training the `DNNClassifier` where the previous period left off.
+The last period gives us the final `DNNClassifier` which represents our final model.

 ``` python
 def train_nn_classification_model(